vaibhxv11/django-notes-app/README.md

-# Simple Notes App By Vaibhav
+# Simple Notes App - VD

 This is a simple notes app built with React and Django.